mir4ef/angularjs-nodejs-ldaps/README.md

 //...
 ```

-To see all the available options for the server settings, please (see here)[https://github.com/vesse/node-ldapauth-fork/blob/master/lib/ldapauth.js#L25-93].
+To see all the available options for the server settings, please [see here](https://github.com/vesse/node-ldapauth-fork/blob/master/lib/ldapauth.js#L25-93).

 1.2 Secure LDAP (= LDAPS):
 You will need to prefix the ldap url with `ldaps` and add the certificate(s) under the `tlsOptions`: